 Fort Collins has an excellent public school system and plenty of opportunity for higher learning and continuing education.
 K-12 public education is provided through Poudre School District (PSD).
 Fort Collins also has many private, charter and parochial schools.
-Liberty Common School, Ridgeview Classical Schools, Rivendell Elementary School, and T.R.
-Paul Academy of Arts and Knowledge, are just a few of these quality schools.
+Ridgeview Classical Schools, Rivendell Elementary School, and Saint Joseph Catholic School are just a few of these quality schools.

 Poudre School District students perform on average 9-19 percentage points higher than students statewide in key areas of the Colorado Student Assessment Program (CSAP).
 More than 70% of students enroll in college or university immediately upon graduation, 82% enroll within 3 years upon graduation.